This guide illustrates how to search for what is available in any given city.

 Male/female couples who are comfortable with the idea of sex or flirtation with other couples as a social activity may find clubs like these to be exactly what they're looking for.

-To find them, just check the NASCA listings.
+To find them, just check the NASCA club listings.

 Note that almost all swing clubs sharply curtail participation by single males, and that female bisexual activity tends to be an accepted part of the swinging social milieu while male bisexual activity rarely is.